 The league does not have officially assigned assistant coaches, although the boys’ fathers act as base coaches during games and sometimes help the coach at practices.
 If a coach has to be gone during a game, the commissioner will substitute as a coach or will assign an approved Dad as a substitute.
 All substitutes must be approved before asking the dad to substitute.

-5.1 The First Baptist Church Youth Baseball League is composed of eighteen teams in four different leagues.
+5.1 The First Baptist Church Youth Baseball League is composed of 13 teams in 3 different leagues.
 The leagues are divided by grade levels as follows:

 Instructional League age 5 through 1st grade

 Jack Hyles League Grades 6, 7, & 8

 The Instructional League has four teams, the Minor/Major league has five teams and the Jack Hyles League has four teams.
 We try to place twelve players on each team, but some years this is not possible.
 This allows players of a team to miss a game if necessary, yet their team does not have to forfeit the game because not enough players were there to field the team.

 The Instructional League is for boys who have never played any type of organized baseball.
 The purpose of the league is to teach basic baseball skills to the boys.
 They learn the fundamentals of hitting, fielding, running, and throwing.
 Coaches do all the pitching.
 Dads are used as base coaches.
 Each player comes up to bat each inning, and then the other team has a chance to bat.
 We record outs and runs.
 Coaches may stop the play to teach his boys at any time and they may remain on the field during play to teach.
 However, they may not physically assist a player.
 Teams play five innings.
 Bases are at 50 feet.